 - Heavy traffic volumes/road construction

+Many of these factors can compound upon one another to result in very dangerous road conditions.
 Far too many result in injuries and deaths that just didn’t need to happen.
 A dedicated personal injury attorney can help survivors seek justice.

 Labor Day is always the first Monday in September, offering a three-day weekend bookend to summer that commemorates the creation of the labor movement and dedicated to the economic and social achievements of American workers towards the prosperity, strength and well-being of these United States.